 NFL Super Bowl 2024 Guide: When is it, how to watch, half-time show and latest odds

-The NFL playoffs are set to get underway this weekend meaning the biggest sports event in the 2024 calendar – Super Bowl LVIII – is fast approaching.
+The NFL play-offs are underway meaning the biggest sports event in the 2024 calendar – Super Bowl LVIII – is fast approaching.

 This year’s game takes place in Las Vegas, when millions of eyes from around the world will be fixed on the two teams battling it out for the Vince Lombardi trophy.